 - the literal transcription of many difficult doublestopped passages from the violin version not only make this piece much harder than necessary but also make it sound muddy (and usually out-of-tune)

-- the frequent use of the very high registers, often with complex doublestops, requires an extraordinary virtuosity that is not in keeping with the delightful and simple nature of the music
+- due to the conservation of the violin key, many of the passages lie in the very high fingerboard region.
+This, combined with the literal transcription of many (if not all) of the violin’s complex doublestops, requires an extraordinary virtuosity that is not in keeping with the delightful and simple nature of the music

 - two very attractive movements found in the violin version (Gavotte and Scherzino) are left out of the cello version

-- lyrical melodic material is given to the piano, while the cello is relegated to accompaniment figures (often pizzicato) that are much more suited to the piano
+- a lot of lyrical melodic material is given to the piano, while the cello is relegated to accompaniment figures (often pizzicato) that are, in fact, much more suited to the piano

 In fact, with all due respect to both Stravinsky and Piatagorsky, this is not a very successful transcription for the average cellist.
 The violin version is soooo much better!
 Listening to the violin version while watching the cello score might perhaps confirm for you this seemingly radical judgement.
-With its rapid scales in fifths and thirds, four-finger violinistic contortions often in thumb position (the original key is maintained for the cello version, therefore it lies very often in the higher registers), there are so many difficult (or impossible) passages in the cello version that what was a delightful piece for violinists becomes a cellist’s nightmare.
+With its rapid scales in fifths and thirds, four-finger violinistic contortions often in thumb position and other assorted technical obstacles, there are so many difficult (or impossible) passages in the cello version that what is a delightful piece for violinists becomes a cellist’s nightmare.

 The “cellofun version” of Stravinsky’s work is, rather than a retranscription of the violin version, more like a reworking of the original ballet score, done with the help of the Dushkin and Piatagorsky arrangements.
 It is a “light” version only in the sense that it is eviscerated of the worst of their doublestops, in order to make its playing a pleasure for “normal” cellists.
 In this cellofun arrangement the suite becomes longer than both the original violin or cello versions because the original “Gavotte” and “Scherzino” movements for violin are now included, as well as maintaining the “Aria” and “Largo” movements that are not present in the violin version.
 Each movement is however published separately so we can “mix-and-match” at will.
 The different movements are presented here in the order in which they appear in the original orchestral ballet suite.
 The piano accompaniment parts will need to be from the violin version, except of course for the Aria and Largo that are not present in that version.
 The piano accompaniment parts are also presented here for those movements where the piano part has needed to be modified, usually to include the double-stopped notes that we have removed from the cello part, but also sometimes to revert to the original Pulcinella articulations, notes or voicings.